EXPLORE - NEW TERRITORIES BUS TOUR 1

-Before leaving Sha Tin take the opportunity to visit the riverside, a short distance from the station.
+Before leaving Sha Tin visitors should take the opportunity to visit the riverside, a short distance from the station.
 To get there from the station entrance, walk through the impressive New Town Plaza shopping mall and follow the escalators down to ground level exit leading to the piazza.
 Immediately behind the piazza is Sha Tin Town Hall.
 On the opposite of the town hall is Sha Tin Park and the riverside is just beyond.

 NEW TOWN PLAZA - is a huge modern shopping an entertainment mall in two phases, I and III (phase II has not yet arrived).
-The station exit leads directly into phase I for which a major renovation scheme was completed in late 2007.
+The station exit leads via Citylink Plaza into phase I for which a major renovation scheme was completed in late 2007.
 There are over 400 shops, cafes and restaurants.
 On Level 3 Podium is Snoopy’s World (open 10-00 to 20-00 daily) and Level 7 has a roof garden (open 12-00 to 22-00 daily) with musical fountain (performances at 13-00, 14-00, 14-45, 16-45, 19-00, 20-00 and 21-00 daily with an additional performance at 15-45 at weekends and public holidays).
 Most cafes and restaurants are located on Levels 1 and 7.